marckassay/marckassay.github.io/_posts/2019-03-21-ionic-angular-with-appium.markdown

     })
     ```

-    Replace all content between the curly braces of `LeftmenuPage` and `RightmenuPage` class with TypeScript below.
+    And replace all content between the curly braces of `LeftmenuPage` and `RightmenuPage` class with the following TypeScript code below.

     ```src\app\leftmenu\leftmenu.page.ts``` and ```src\app\rightmenu\rightmenu.page.ts```

     ```typescript
     private selectedItem: any;
     private icons = [